 Healthy Blueberry Crisp

 This Healthy Blueberry Crisp is one of my favorite desserts.
+If you are looking for healthy blueberry recipes to enjoy all summer long, this is it.
 When blueberries are ripe, sweet, and plentiful there is nothing like this simple combination of plump blueberries with a crumbly oat topping.
 It's sheer summer perfection in a bowl.

 If you are thinking making homemade healthy blueberry desserts is hard, you are wrong!
 This dessert comes together with very little hands-on cooking time and very little mess.
 It's the perfect recipe to whip out on any hot summer day.